pochernina/accompanist/README.md

 #### Possible todos

 - [All the "TODO"s in the code]
-- Autoplay for karaoke mode (reuse AudioComponent?)
 - DragAndDrop albums at the main page
 - Fix admin panel being available only at ${FASTAPI_PORT} but not at ${NGINX_PORT}
 - Tune Genius search query (e.g. remove the parentheses in track title)
 - Skip banned tracks from album
 - Show albums/tracks collection with filters
-- Replace Font Awesome Icons with smth less bloated
   - Extract TrackLine component to reuse in collection
-- Hide last line when song ends in karaoke mode
 - Descriptive error messages on frontend (e.g. for Genius API)
-- Button "Open this song at Genius.com"
 - Add hint for clicking button on the last syllable when recoring (maybe even color the last syllable of the last word of the line)
 - Add paging for albums & tracks